Feel the magic in Alnwick

-Visiting Alnwick, pronounced to sound like ‘panic’, is like stepping into a fairytale, where you can dine in the twinkling treetops of one of the world’s largest treehouses, fly a broomstick at Alnwick Castle and visit a sleeping Giant at The Alnwick Garden.
+Visiting Alnwick, pronounced to sound like ‘anick’, is like stepping into a fairytale, where you can dine in the twinkling treetops of one of the world’s largest treehouses, fly a broomstick at Alnwick Castle, and visit a sleeping Giant at The Alnwick Garden.

 a hint of magic over the grounds.
 Spot Harry Potter wand-ering the corridors, have a guided tour

 led by Ron Weasley, and take a broomstick lesson on the very spot where Harry, Ron and Hermione learned to fly.
-Harry Potter aside, get lost in the history of the medieval architecture and opulent Italianate State Rooms of the Duchess of Northumberland’s family home.
+Harry Potter aside, get lost in the history of the medieval architecture and opulent Italianate State Rooms and admire the collection of fine and decorative art.
+Home to the Percy family for over 700 years Alnwick Castle, the second largest inhabited castlein the UK, remains a family home to the Duke and Duchess of Northumberland.

 Explore The Alnwick Treehouse